 \section{L\'evy excursion construction for $\gamma=\sqrt{8/3}$}

 In this section, we are going to complete the proof of Theorem~\ref{thm::pure_sphere_equivalent_constructions}.
-We will then show that the conditional law of the tip of the $\SLE_6$ given its hull grown up to a given time is uniformly distributed on the hull boundary according to the quantum length measure and identify the law of the surface component containing the target point of the $\SLE_6$.
+We will then show that the conditional law of the tip of the $\SLE_6$ grown up to a given time conditional on the region it has cut off from its target point (as a path-decorated quantum surface) is uniformly distributed on the hull boundary according to the quantum length measure and identify the law of the surface component containing the target point of the $\SLE_6$.
 We will end by completing the proof of Theorem~\ref{thm::pure_sphere_radon_nikodym_derivative}.